TehGM/WolfBot-Size/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+### Bug description
--- A clear and concise description of what the bug is. --
+A clear and concise description of what the bug is.

-**Current behaviour**
+### Current behaviour
--- A clear and concise description of what you is happening currently. --
+A clear and concise description of what you is happening currently.

-**Expected behavior**
+### Expected behavior
--- A clear and concise description of what you expected to happen. --
+A clear and concise description of what you expected to happen.

-**Additional info**
+### Additional info
 Add any other context about the problem here.